sahib2701/caffeinated_coders/README.md

 5) To run the project right click on project and select run as -> run on server

-Login credentials for employee: username = Sahib password = kapoor
+Login credentials for employee: username = Ishika password = 1234

-Login credentials for customer: username = default password = 12345
+Login credentials for customer: username = Ishika password = 1234

 ## Possible errors while execution